MoJ given new powers to tackle unethical claims firms

 “We will not tolerate companies which waste hardworking people’s time and money through their own laziness, incompetence or frankly dubious practices.
 We are already making sure rogue companies are shut down – and now we are ensuring those who are wasting everyone’s time will pay for it”.

-Although we don’t specialise in PPI claims we at Fonseca & Partners are still bound by law set out by the CMR and MoJ, and we welcome the decision to award the MoJ new powers to tackle the issue of unethical claims management companies.
+Although we don’t specialise in PPI claims we at Fonseca Law are still bound by law set out by the CMR and MoJ, and we welcome the decision to award the MoJ new powers to tackle the issue of unethical claims management companies.
 If you've suffered a personal injury please get in touch with us today.
 You can be sure that we’ll handle your case both professionally and ethically and win you any compensation you may be entitled to.